heroku/heroku-data-privatelink-cli/README.md

 ## `heroku endpoints:create [DATABASE]`

-create a new Trusted VPC Endpoint for your database
+create a new privatelink endpoint for your database

 ```
 USAGE